Pilot Eyes

 The Pacific was finally crossed for the first time in October 1931 by Clyde Pangborn and Hugh Herndon in a Bellanca.
 They won a $25,000 prize from the Japanese newspaper Asahi Shimbun.

 But Bromley didn't give up.
 There was still a $29,500 prize offered by the City of Seattle for a nonstop flight between Seattle and Tokyo.
 Bromley tested another Vega for the flight, then flew it north to Washington on May 31 1932.
 But, logistically, he was too late to make the June 1st deadline.
 He finally gave up on his dream to fly the Pacific.
+What did he do?

-He became an American citizen after his last trans-Pacific attempt.
-He flew for Mexican mining companies, spent 20 years as a Federal aviation inspector, and grew grapes and dates and sold real estate in California.
-He died in a nursing home near his home in Palm Desert, CA.
+Later, he flew for Mexican mining companies, spent 20 years as a Federal aviation inspector, and grew grapes and dates and sold real estate in California.
+He died in a nursing facility near his home in Palm Desert, CA.

 ---o0o---